jamietre/iter8/README.md

 #### first()

 Return the first element in the sequence.
-Same as `get(0)`
+Same as `get(0)`.

 #### last()

-Return the last element in the sequence
+Return the last element in the sequence.

 #### get(n)

-Return the nth (0-based) element in the sequence
+Return the nth (0-based) element in the sequence.

 #### count()